| We are making in vivo measurements of the force response of skin at several

 for the development of MEMS tactile displays.
 See a report on the progress

+of our preliminary experiments.
 In this test, position (p) and force (F) were measured

 as a 500 um diameter cylindrical probe indented 300 um into the fingerpad